ESCOMP/mizuRoute/docs/source/users_guide/Control_file.rst

   <param_nml>         param.nml.default               ! spatially constant model parameters
   ! **************************************************************************************************************************

-Option 2 - runoff input is given at HM_HRU
+Option 2 - runoff input is given at hydrologic model HRUs (not the same as river network HRUs).
+Runoff and mapping netCDF variables are shown just to show how netCDFs are structured, and commented out in this example, since they are the same as the default names.

 ::